 |Web Shell||User-defined||A platform service that provides a web-based command-line shell ("web shell") for running application services — such as Spark jobs and Presto queries — and performing basic file-system operations.

-Note that this isn’t a fully functional Linux shell.
-For more information, see Application Services and Tools.
+Note that this isn't a fully functional Linux shell.
+For more information, see The Web-Shell Service.

 |Zeppelin||User-defined||The Apache Zeppelin web-based notebook.||0.8.2|

 |Hadoop||Default||The Apache Hadoop distributed data-processing library.
 For more information, see The Hadoop Service.||2.9.0|

 |Default (internal)||An internal service for integrating the platform with external applications by using the platform's V3IO library.||3.0.1|